 Here’s our list of the most expensive refrigerators you can buy, complete with rough price tags.
 Something interesting to note is that they all seem to be in the French door/armoire style.
 Presumably no one wants to spend big bucks on a regular single-door fridge?

-Lack of doors aside, this fridge comes with a number of handy features including an ice maker, an integrated water filter that makes use of activated charcoal, a ‘fast freeze’ function, a forced air system, and many more.
-The only notable drawback to this fridge is its two and a half star rating for energy efficiency, which isn’t great.
+This fridge comes with a number of handy features including an ice maker, LED lighting, frost free operation and Liebherr’s ‘softSystem’ mechanism stated to ensure doors are shut softly and tightly.
+The only notable drawback to this fridge is its two and a half star rating for energy efficiency, costing around $146 per year, which isn’t great.
 But to be honest, if you’ve got the kind of money to buy this fridge in the first place, you can probably afford to pay slightly higher energy bills.